Bead Glossary A to J

 CEYLON BEADS

 A glass bead finish that is used with translucent or transparent beads to give a shiny pearlised finish.
+The use of Ceylon before a colour indicates the addition of a lustre coating to the exterior of a bead or an inside colouring to an opalescent bead.

 CHAIN